Opentrons/Protocols/protocols/882-agenus-bio/README.md

 10. Robot will repeat step 9 for each row in the .csv file.

 ### Additional Notes
-Robot will use a new tip for each column of the .csv file.
-Make sure that there are enough slots on the robot deck for tipracks.
-For instance, if you have 80 rows in your .csv file, the needs one slot for the tiprack and one slot for the media trough.
-You have 9 slots remaining for 384-well source plates and 96-well destination plates.
-However, if you have 100 samples, you need 2 slots for tipracks and one slot for the media trough.
-You have 8 slots remaining for 384-well source plates and 96-well destination plates.
+* Robot will use a new tip for each row of the .csv file.
+*

 ###### Internal
 FFYV8NBK